CarlosBacigalupo/QReport/README.md

 # QReport
-Produces a summary from data observed for the GALAH survey.
+Produces a quality summary from data observed for the GALAH survey.